GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 try {
     // Do something.
 } catch (InvalidArgumentException $e) {
-    // IllegalArgumentException's are thrown when an invalid argument has been passed to a function.
+    // IllegalArgumentException is thrown when an invalid argument has been passed to a function.
 }
 {{< /tab >}}
 {{< /tabpane >}}